danailkostov/react-projects/README.md

 ## General info

-These are all my small-medium sized project based on React and Material UI(for styling)
+These are all my small-medium sized projects based on React and Material UI(for styling)

 ## Contact